Eastern High School (Washington, D.C.): Early years

-Eastern High School, as it is known today, was founded in 1890 under the name Capitol Hill High School.
+Eastern High School, as it is known today, was founded in 1890 as Capitol Hill High School.
 It was established in the Peabody Elementary School building at 5th and C Streets NE.
-The school served an all white student body with an enrollment of 170 students and a teaching staff of seven individuals.
-As time progressed, the school gained popularity, prompting its relocation to a new site at 7th and C Streets S.E. in 1892.
-Alongside the move, the school underwent a name change to Eastern High School, and its student body continued to expand.
-In 1909, the community rallied for the construction of a new school building, ultimately selecting the current location in 1914–1915.
+The school served an all-white student body of 170 students and a teaching staff of 7.
+As time progressed, the school gained popularity, prompting its relocation to a larger site at the old Wallach school building at 7th and C Streets S.E. in 1892.
+Alongside the move, the school changed its name to Eastern High School, and its student body continued to expand.
+In 1909, the community rallied to construct a new school building, ultimately selecting the current location in 1914–1915.
 However, the onset of World War I caused a delay in the construction process.

 Snowden Ashford, a municipal architect, was chosen to create the blueprint for the new school.
 The Eastern Alumni Association strongly encouraged Ashford to deviate from his preferred Elizabethan and Collegiate Gothic style and instead design the new school in the more popular Colonial Revival style.
 However, Ashford's vision ultimately prevailed.
 He completed the designs for the school in 1921 and subsequently resigned from his position as Municipal Architect.
 Eastern High School became the last public school in the District to be constructed in the Collegiate Gothic style.
 Albert L. Harris, who succeeded Ashford, oversaw the final design and construction of the school.

 The new Eastern High School building, built by the Charles H. Tompkins Company Incorporated in 1923, was situated at 17th and East Capitol Streets N.E.
-Charles R. Hart, who was principal of Eastern High School from 1918 to 1945 led the school during its new building construction.
-In memory of the alumni who died in the Spanish-American War and World War I, a memorial flagstaff was erected in front of the building.
-The old Eastern High School building was eventually demolished to make way for Hine Jr. High School.
-When the students moved to the new facility, the enrollment exceeded 1,000.
+Charles R. Hart, who was principal of Eastern High School from 1918 to 1945, led the school during the construction of its new building.
+In memory of the alums who died in the Spanish-American War and World War I, a memorial flagstaff was erected in front of the building.
+The monument features a bronze bell at its base, manufactured by Tiffany & Co., which has been estimated to be worth a million dollars.

+Following Eastern High School's relocation to its new campus, the former Wallach School building was repurposed as the home of Hine Junior High School.At its new campus, Eastern's student enrollment grew to more than 1,000 students.
 As the surrounding neighborhood of Eastern High School continued to grow, the school's capacity reached 3,000 students by 1934.
 To address the overcrowding issue, students who lived east of the Anacostia River were redirected to Anacostia High School.